open-policy-agent/opa/docs/content/rest-api.md

 - **bundles**: A set of key-value pairs describing each bundle activated on the server.
 Includes the `revision` field which is the _revision_ string included in a .manifest file (if present) within a bundle

+## Ecosystem Projects

+OPA's REST API has already been used by many projects in the OPA Ecosystem to support a variety of use cases.

+{{< ecosystem_feature_embed key="rest-api-integration" topic="built on the OPA REST API" >}}